 Current status: Over 50 Green Deals

 The first registration in 2011 produced a good 200 useful ideas.
 These in turn led to around 59 actual Green Deals.
 In the coming years the Government hopes to conclude more Green Deals.
-The next round of registrations is likely to be in early 2012.
 The themes are energy, raw materials, mobility and water.

 Evaluating the submissions